ibm-cloud-docs/EventStreams/messagehub116.md

 {:codeblock}

 Replace the following variables in the example with your own values:
-* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
+* KAFKA_BROKERS_SASL with the value from your {{site.data.keyword.messagehub}} **Service Credentials** tab in the {{site.data.keyword.Bluemix_notm}} console, as a list of host:port pairs separated with commas (for example, `host1:port1,host2:port2`).
 * CONFIG_FILE with the path of the configuration file.

-If you use the ```--describe``` parameter, you can view more details about the consumer group, including offset information.

-Using this tool, you can also display details like the current positions of the consumers, their lag and client-id per partition for a group:
+Using this tool, you can also display details like the current positions of the consumers, their lag, and client-id for each partition for a group.
+For example:

 <pre>
 <code>